joeastrong/BlubiS-Discord-prediction-gambling-bot/README.md

+PLEASE NOTE: This is a rehosted copy of BlubiS's code.
+I have no way of contacting him so I rehosted the code here for modification.
+I'm new to Github so if there any issues hit me up on twitter.

 # Discord prediction/gambling bot
 Discord bot built using python.
 Get coins by playing different minigames or get lucky gambling.
 This bot also has a prediction command simular to Twitch predictions except you have multiple options instead of only 2.